About The Three Stooges

 By Cathy Richey

-The Three Stooges were a trio of slapstick movie clowns of the 20th
+The Three Stooges was a trio of slapstick movie clowns of the early and mid-20th

 century.
 The initial Three Stooges, and the best known, were Moe,

 Shemp, followed by Moe, Larry, and Joe, and finally